Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 **behind the scenes the `value property` of `Promise` object is never filled in actually, Until all global code finished running, So we can't get even access to it at that point**

+**Any functions that is attached to a `Promise` object by one of these two pronged facade functions those functions are going into the `microtask queue`, And any function that's passed directly to a facade function that triggers a web browser feature, those functions when the timer completes => these functions will be passed to the `callback queue`**

 ### hufffff => That was the entire model of the `Asynchronous JavaScript`